About the song

 Denver paints a picture of a life grounded in simple pleasures.
 “Gold was just a windy Kansas wheat field, blue was just the Kansas summer sky,” he sings.
 Material possessions hold little value compared to the beauty of nature and the bond between family members.
 “Joy was just a thing that he was raised on, love was just a way to live and die,” further emphasizes the importance of these core values passed down through generations.

-Read more: John Denver - Island
+Read more: John Denver – Cool an' Green an' Shady

 The song takes a more introspective turn in the second verse.
 Denver reflects on his own childhood and the lessons learned: “The lessons of the land they sunk real deep, the wind it sang a lullaby so sweet.”
 Nature becomes a teacher, its rhythms and cycles shaping one’s understanding of life.
 “Matthew” isn’t just about a specific person; it’s a meditation on the universal experience of growing up in a rural setting, surrounded by the vastness of nature and the closeness of family.